 Meet Federico and Kemkem

 I grew up in Africa, and moved to the States as a teenager.
 My first years were spent in Boston and l attended college there.
 Four years after graduation, l moved to Los Angeles where l lived there for 19 years.
 I met Federico in L.A and we moved to Houston a short while later.
 We were there for six years.
 I worked as a pharmacist from many, many, many years.
+As one of the growing number of black women abroad with a blog, I’m glad our stories are getting told.
+The travel industry will hopefully wake up and see that diversity is much needed in the online world.
+Black women and men are out there traveling and spending billions.

 I was born and raised in Rome, Italy.
 My profession for the past twelve years has been as a freelance professional photographer.
 I moved to Melbourne Australia from Rome, and have had the good fortune to work with some great fashion photographers, both there and in Los Angeles.
 I started out as a fashion, editorial style photographer, but have since expanded to include other forms, such as Landscape and wedding coverage.

 A family tragedy made us realize that life is short.
 Our dream had always been to travel, not get trapped in the traditional mode of work till 65, then retire and travel.
 Somehow, we had gotten lost along the way.
 So, we basically sold everything (everyone always says that :-) ) and decided to make our base somewhere in Europe so we could travel more since the countries were so close.
 We ended up in Malta, and lived there for a year and half.
 We moved to Spain, and are currently based in the beautiful city of Valencia.
 This blog documents our travels, where we go, what we eat, where we stay and our opinions.
 Some are press trips, but for the most part, we pay our own way to travel.
+Some of our stories will be uncomfortable because they might be written from the point of view of an African American woman in Europe

 Where you fit in: